Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Uganda with the Ugandan shilling.

 Here are some things you might want to know about the Ugandan shilling:

-For card purchases if offered a choice of currencies always select to Pay in Ugandan shilling otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Ugandan shilling otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 With a tapestry of landscapes, excellent wildlife watching and welcoming locals, Uganda packs a lot into one small country.
 It's home to Africa's tallest mountain range (the Rwenzoris), the source of the Nile, the world's longest river and the continent's largest lake.
 Rafting the Nile offers a world-class adrenaline adventure, but the country's most iconic experience is tracking mountain gorillas in their misty habitat.
 And if you view the Big Five, you'll see that nature looms large here.